v12technology/fluxtion-quickstart/README.md

  - Register an SMS endpoint with the controller by sending a String as an event into the processor

 ## Code description
-The application depeneds upon the fluxtion-text-builder library.
-This brings in all the dependencies required for fluxtion.
-The maven dependency is:
+The application depends upon the fluxtion-text-builder library.
+Maven:
 ```xml
     <dependency>
         <groupId>com.fluxtion.extension</groupId>